FREQUENTLY ASKED QUESTIONS

 Why does your boarding agreement ask for a vet expense limit?

 For insurance purposes, we require this information.
 In the event your pet injures itself or becomes ill, we need to establish a vet expense limit to provide medical care for them.
 Each person may have a different amount that they feel comfortable spending in the event of an emergency, which we are not in a position to determine.
+Please understand that we will always contact you and your emergency contact immediately, this is for a worst case scenario situation.

 Why does your boarding agreement ask for an emergency contact?